-Virginia Bluebells will grow to be about 18 inches tall at maturity, with a spread of 18 inches.
+Siberian Bluebells will grow to be about 12 inches tall at maturity extending to 24 inches tall with the flowers, with a spread of 16 inches.
 Its foliage tends to remain dense right to the ground, not requiring facer plants in front.
 It grows at a medium rate, and under ideal conditions can be expected to live for approximately 5 years.
 As an herbaceous perennial, this plant will usually die back to the crown each winter, and will regrow from the base each spring.
 Be careful not to disturb the crown in late winter when it may not be readily seen!
 As this plant tends to go dormant in summer, it is best interplanted with late-season bloomers to hide the dying foliage.